OrkoHunter/orkohunter/content/home/tech-posts.md

 +++
 # Recent Posts widget.
-# This widget displays recent posts from `content/post/`.
+# This widget displays recent posts from `content/blog/`.
-widget = "posts"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.
+widget = "custom-posts"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.